Understand TISC offer rounds, key dates and what to do if you don’t receive your preferred offer.

 What you can do:

-- Accept your main round offer to secure your place, you won’t be considered in the second round.
+- Accept your main round offer to secure your place.
+You won’t be considered in the second round.

 - If you’re unsure about accepting your main round offer, the TISC safety net lets you save it while updating your preferences to be considered for a different course.